Skip to Content

 RV decals can fade, crack, and peel due to damage from UV rays and other elements.
 But this can be prevented with proper maintenance.

-You can use a good wax (rub-on or spray wax) on your RV decals but be sure to stay away from any products that contain petroleum distillates.
-Even our favorite wax (Meguiar’s Ultimate Liquid Wax that we use on our RV) contains a small level of petroleum distillates, so could pose a problem for aging your decals.
+You can use a good wax (either rub-on or spray wax) on your RV decals, but be sure to avoid any products that contain petroleum distillates.
+Even our favorite wax (Meguiar’s Ultimate Liquid Wax ) contains a small level of petroleum distillates, so it could pose a problem for aging your decals.

-Some people prefer a cleaner/wax (a wash & wax in one product).
+Some people prefer a cleaner/wax (which is a wash & wax in one product).
 If you’re so inclined, we’ve got a few of those listed in our post on the 5 best RV wash and wax products.
-Again, just be sure that whatever you choose to use is free of petroleum distillates before using it on your decals.
+Again, be sure that whatever you choose to use is free of petroleum distillates before applying it to your decals.

-And, if you want to protect your decals but don’t have a wax that will work, your best bet is to use a quality UV protectant like the Aerospace 303 we listed above.
+And, if you want to protect your decals but don’t have a wax that works, your best bet is to use a quality UV protectant, such as the Aerospace 303 we listed above.

 I Give Up, My RV Decals Are Faded Beyond Repair!

 If your RV’s decals are already deeply faded & peeling, and decal removal is on your list of things to do, don’t worry… we’ve got you covered.
-You can start with our article How to Remove RV Decals Yourself and, once they’re removed you can read RV Replacement Decals: Keep Your RV Looking Good.
+You can start with our article How to Remove RV Decals Yourself.
+Once they’re removed, you can read RV Replacement Decals: Keep Your RV Looking Good.

 For more information on how we keep our rig looking sharp and running smoothly after all these years, feel free to have a look at our video on our annual RV maintenance and spring cleaning routine.